-The status of video games as high art has been growing in recent years.
+The status of best video game movies as high art has been growing in recent years.
 The incredible world of Skyrim comfortably rivals J.R.R.
-Tolkein’s Middle Earth in immersive magic and the emotional weight of The Last Of Us’s paternal narrative is equal to most big budget dramas on the big screen.
+Tolkein’s Middle Earth in immersive magic and the emotional weight of The Last Of Us’s paternal narrative is equal to most big-budget dramas on the big screen.

-However, despite the confirmed aesthetic and emotional power of the latest blockbuster video games, movie-adaptations-of-games as an art form has never quite managed to establish itself.
+However, despite the confirmed aesthetic and emotional power of the latest blockbuster video games, movie adaptations of games as an art form have never quite managed to establish themselves.
 Where comic book adaptations may offer a recipe for blockbuster success, video games are, shall we say, a little more hit and miss.
-That being said, there’s something eternally charming about following our favourite cult game characters in movie form.
-Whether it’s the chilling horror of Silent Hill or the kitschy gambol of “Detective” Pikachu, what makes video game movies a success isn’t its box office haul or rating on Rotten Tomatoes, it’s the ability to entertain us again and again.
+That being said, there’s something eternally charming about following our favorite cult game characters in movie form.
+Whether it’s the chilling horror of Silent Hill or the kitschy gambol of “Detective” Pikachu, what makes video game movies successful isn’t its box office haul or rating on Rotten Tomatoes, it’s the ability to entertain us again and again.

 In this article, I have come up with the ten best video game movies.
 Let’s take a look at them now.

 Video game movie madness continued in 1994 with the screen adaption of Street Fighter.
 Without a whole load of a plot to develop, it’s clear Street Fighter’s production team had a whole load of fun bringing the game’s colorful characters to life.
 A hilarious and campy cast including Jean-Claude Van Damme, Raul Julia, and Kylie Minogue help Street Fighter exist as a snapshot of the early ‘90s.